Buying guide

 Can Aurora work through our preferred channel?

 Yes.
-Aurora can support direct annual invoice, AWS Marketplace, or private-offer procurement while preserving the same core pricing logic.
+Aurora supports direct annual invoice, AWS Marketplace, or private-offer procurement while preserving the same core pricing logic.
+The tenant billing state stays authoritative inside the product; accounting systems remain reconciliation targets.

-Bring The Commercial And Procurement Questions Into One Call.
+Bring Your Commercial and Procurement Questions to One Call.

-Bring finance, procurement, or legal concerns alongside the product fit questions.
-We will map the cleanest buying path without hiding the harder parts of the deal.
+Share finance, procurement, or legal concerns alongside product fit questions.
+We walk through the cleanest buying path without hiding the harder parts of the deal.

-Bring a framework, buyer request, questionnaire, or renewal packet.
-We'll show how Aurora handles it live.
+Share a framework, buyer request, questionnaire, or renewal packet.
+We'll show how Aurora handles it.